 This short drama tells the story of a middle-aged woman and her young children, exploring how their lives change when two young free-spirited neighbors move in across the street.

 The director and screenplay writer is Marshall Curry, and the film is rated 7.2/10 stars on IMDb.

 As we can see from this year’s selections and nominations, there are a variety of genres and stories to be told.
-Short form films are a specific art, and to be able tell a story in just a couple of minutes definitely deserves a lot of respect and admiration.
+Short-form films are a specific art, and to be able to tell a story in just a couple of minutes deserves a lot of respect and admiration.

 This vintage short comedy introduces us to delivery men Laurel and Hardy, who struggle to push a piano up the flights of stairs.

 Teddy The Rough Rider (1940)

 This film is a futuristic overlook of Theodore Roosevelt’s political life.